RausellLab/CNVxplorer/README.md

 ----------------------------------------

-Welcome to the official Github repository of the **CNVxplorer** webserver presented at the BioRxiv preprint [CNVxplorer: a web tool to assist clinical interpretation of CNVs in rare disease patients](https://www.biorxiv.org/)
+Welcome to the official Github repository of the **CNVxplorer** webserver available at http://cnvxplorer.com

+A companion preprint is presented in BioRxiv: [CNVxplorer: a web tool to assist clinical interpretation of CNVs in rare disease patients](https://www.biorxiv.org/)

 # Table of contents